Loading Audio...

 In the right side panel, configure settings based on the table info.

-Now that you’ve created and configured the distributor validation object, you’ll create fields conforming to the third-party’s PATCH request structure
+Now that you’ve created and configured the distributor verification object, you can create fields that correspond to the third-party’s PATCH request structure.

-10. For the Distributor Validation object, click Add Field or Relationship, and select Add Field.
+1. For the Distributor KYC Verification object, click Add Field or Relationship, and select Add Field.

 Field Value